jiasong18/Ant-Media-Server-Wiki/HTTP-Forwarding.md

 Http forwarding is when user wants to store files in other storage or wants to lower the strain on the server side.

 Http forwarding is possible  with a few changes on the following file:

 `AMS-DIR / webapps / {application}(LiveApp or WebRTCAppEE) / WEB-INF / red5-web.properties`.

 Add `settings.httpforwarding.extension` to the red5-web.properties file.
 But you need to specify what you want to forward.

 As an example, if i do like the following, `settings.httpforwarding.extension=mp4,png` it will forward mp4 and png files.

-After that baseUrl needs to be set like following. `settings.httpforwarding.baseURL=https://{yourdomainhere}`.
+After that baseUrl needs to be set like following: `settings.httpforwarding.baseURL=https://{yourdomainhere}`.

 If your domain is antmedia.io it will be like:`settings.httpforwarding.baseURL=https://antmedia.io`.